 Private Fonts

-Private fonts are fonts that are not installed or don’t need to be installed on the computer that executes your PDF app.
-Using private fonts is required in restricted environments, such as ASP.NET applications working in Medium Level Trust, where accessing the default font directory for the operating system is not allowed.
+Private fonts are fonts that are not installed or don't need to be installed on the computer that executes your PDF app.
+Using private fonts is required in environments with no installed fonts (like on Docker) or restricted environments that don't have access to system fonts (like on Medium Level Trust applications).
 Private fonts can be embedded in an assembly or located in a custom directory.

 GemBox.Pdf enables you to use either system or private fonts when writing text.
 The PdfFonts